GuillermoGamez/MAUIPopupNavigation/README.md

 # MAUIPopupNavigation

- This application will show how to use popups with navigation between views
+Simple application that show 3 different ways to navigate from main page to page 1 using Community Toolkit and MVVM design pattern.